MicrosoftDocs/winrt-api/windows.media.control/globalsystemmediatransportcontrolssessionplaybackcontrols_isplaybackpositionenabled.md

 Whether the session currently supports changing the playback position.

 ## -property-value
-true if playback position is supported; otherwise, false.
+True if playback position is supported; otherwise, false.

 ## -remarks